National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 Bill Stevenson inks a Boh tattoo.

-But why are we so obsessed with this, by all accounts, average beer?
-One described by Baltimoreans as “really okay,” “inoffensive,” and “a notch above water”—the kinds of fighting words that only we can say.
+But the question remains: why are we so obsessed with this, by all accounts, average beer?
+One described by Baltimoreans as “really okay,” “inoffensive,” and “a notch above water”—the kinds of fighting words that only we could say.
 Well, that’s as hard for people to put their finger on as it is for them to remember the first time they had one.

-“I don’t, but I remember being a kid, having a sip of my grandfather’s beer, or surreptitiously sneaking one from my parents here or there,” says Bill Stevenson, 60, a Waverly native, and owner of the Waverly Tattoo Company in Remington, who has inked countless Boh tattoos onto both locals and tourists.
-“I mean, there’s something to be said for its staying power.
-That it’s no longer produced here . . . but people still feel a connection.
+“I just remember being a kid, having a sip of my grandfather’s beer, or surreptitiously sneaking one from my parents here or there,” says Bill Stevenson, 60, a Waverly native, and owner of the Waverly Tattoo Company in Remington, who has inked countless Boh tattoos onto both locals and tourists.
+“I mean, there’s something to be said for its staying power. . . .
+People still feel a connection.
 Maybe their family drank it, or maybe it was the first beer they ever had.
 And when I was growing up, not only was it made in Baltimore, but there was a pretty good chance you knew someone who worked there.”

 “It was a massive influx that had a huge impact,” says Maureen O’Prey, local beer historian and author of Brewing in Baltimore.
 “Together, these people are building communities.
 And they are building Baltimore.”

 Like generations who came before them—the grandparents of Babe Ruth or H.L.
 Mencken—many of the first to arrive were German, making up about a quarter of the city’s booming population by the 1870s, at the height of the Industrial Revolution.
-They started schools, built churches, founded newspapers, and, in an almost cliché, opened some of the city’s very first breweries.
+They started schools, built churches, founded newspapers, and, of course, opened some of the city’s very first breweries.

-There were more than 40 brewhouses in Baltimore by the turn of the 20th century, located across the city, where relics remain today.
-Like on the corner of Park Avenue and Fayette Street downtown, where a bonewhite Renaissance Revival building—the circa-1895 Brewers Exchange, with its intricately embellished façade—is a reminder of the local brewing industry’s early heyday.
-On a smaller scale, many of the first corner bars emerged thanks to financial backing from the makers of the beer brand they served.
+There were more than 40 brewhouses in Baltimore by the turn of the 20th century, located across the city, with several relics still standing today.
+Like on the corner of Park Avenue and Fayette Street downtown, where a bone-white Renaissance Revival building—the circa-1895 Brewers Exchange, with its intricately embellished façade—is a reminder of the local brewing industry’s early heyday.
+On a smaller scale, many of the first corner bars opened thanks to financial backing from the makers of the beer brand they served.

 But by 1885, they went bankrupt, ultimately selling the business to their malt suppliers, who renamed it the National Brewing Company.
-By the end of the decade, they expanded east to Eaton Street, then merged with more than two dozen other breweries to create the Maryland Brewing Company, hoping that shared resources would help them create more affordable beer at a higher profit—an early economy of scale.
+Within a few years, they expanded east to Eaton Street, then merged with more than two dozen other breweries to create the Maryland Brewing Company, hoping that shared resources would help them create more affordable beer at a higher profit—an early economy of scale.
 Which is exactly what they did.
 Until Prohibition kicked the keg in 1919.

 A worker stands among the wooden casks at the National Brewing Company, 1946.—A. Aubrey Bodine: B815G/Courtesy of the Maryland Center for History and Culture